 - dally (v.)

-- c.1300, "to talk, converse," possibly from Anglo-French dalier "to amuse oneself," of uncertain origin.
+- c.
+1300, "to talk, converse," possibly from Anglo-French dalier "to amuse oneself," which is of uncertain origin.
 Sense of "waste time" emerged by late 14c.
 Related: Dallied; dallying.

 - region along the eastern Adriatic coast in what is now Croatia, of uncertain origin.
 Perhaps from a derivative of PIE *dhal- "to bloom," in a sense of "young animal," in reference to the mountain pastures.